 - A title that includes that keyword (this is your H1) Having the actual keyword ( s) at the beginning of the title is best.

 - Your introduction and conclusion should repeat your keyword(s).
-Your introduction must also work as an extract for the SERPS because Google often pulls this content rather than your designated meta description.
+Your introduction must also work as an extract for the SERPS because Google sometimes pulls this content rather than your designated meta description.
 But always, always, make it look natural.

 - Subtitles that includes that keyword or a variation of it to avoid looking spammy.